1. What is Household Hazardous Waste (HHW)?

 9. What method of payments do you accept?

-The facilities will only accept credit cards and debit cards at this time due to the COVID-19 pandemic.
+The facilities will only accept credit cards and debit cards at this time.
 Cash and checks are not accepted.

 10. What do I need to bring at the time of my appointment?